zhouhj1214/zhouhj1214.github.io/_pages/about.md

 #  Welcome!

-I am a second year PhD student at UTokyo where I am very fortunate to be advised by [Masashi Sugiyama](http://www.ms.k.u-tokyo.ac.jp/sugi/).
+I am a final year PhD student at UTokyo where I am very fortunate to be advised by [Masashi Sugiyama](http://www.ms.k.u-tokyo.ac.jp/sugi/).

 I got my B.S. from Zhejiang University with major in Statistics.